davyken/My-new-portfolio/README.md

 # Davy's Portfolio

 Welcome to my personal portfolio website!
-This is a React-based application showcasing my work as a full-stack developer.
+This is a React-based application showcasing my work as a full-stack developer,Graphic designer and video editor.

 ## About Me